 The film does have its moments and the house itself is a great piece of set design.
 It’s better than THE TALL MAN, and from another director, it might have been tolerable.
 But coming from somebody who has proven what he’s capable of, INCIDENT IN A GHOSTLAND is a disappointment.

-Vertical Entertainment will release INCIDENT IN A GHOSTLAND in theaters and on VOD platforms June 22, 2018, in theaters and on VOD platforms June 22, 2018.
+Vertical Entertainment will release INCIDENT IN A GHOSTLAND in theatres and on VOD platforms on June 22, 2018.
 Amazon lists the DVD as a July 24th release from Lionsgate.